 - Opportunity.
 Retail can be a powerful engine for inclusive economic opportunity.
-We aim to advance diversity, equity, and inclusion, and to provide opportunity for Walmart associates (as further described in the Human Capital Management section below), our supply chain and the communities we're in to fulfill our customer mission, strengthen our business and help people build a better life for themselves and their families. - Sustainability.
+We aim to advance diversity, equity, and inclusion, and create opportunity for Walmart associates (as further described in the Human Capital Management section below), our suppliers and workers in supply chains, and the communities in which we operate.
+Doing so helps us fulfill our customer mission, strengthens our business and helps people build a better life for themselves and their families. - Sustainability.
 Walmart's sustainability efforts focus on our ability to create and preserve long-term value for both people and planet.
-With respect to people, our sustainability efforts focus on sourcing responsibly, helping prevent forced labor, empowering women, creating inclusive economic opportunity and selling safer, healthier products.
+With respect to people, our sustainability efforts include sourcing responsibly, helping prevent forced labor, empowering women, creating inclusive economic opportunity and selling safer, healthier products.
 With respect to the planet, our efforts aim to enhance the sustainability of product supply chains by reducing emissions, protecting and restoring nature, and reducing waste.
 To help address the effects of climate change, Walmart has set science-based targets for emissions reduction, including our goal to achieve zero emissions in our operations by 2040-without offsets-and to reduce or avoid one billion metric tons of emissions in our value chain by 2030 under our Project GigatonTM initiative. - Community.
 Walmart aims to serve and strengthen communities by operating our business in a way that meets the needs of our customer and community stakeholder groups, including by providing safer, healthier and more affordable food and other products, disaster support, associate volunteerism, local grant programs and community cohesion initiatives. - Ethics and Integrity.
 At every level of our Company, we work to create a culture that inspires trust among our associates, with our customers, and in the communities we serve.

 We periodically publish information on our ESG priorities, strategies, and progress on our corporate website and may update those disclosures from time to time.
-Nothing on our website, including our ESG reporting, documents or sections thereof, shall be deemed incorporated by reference into this Annual Report on Form 10-K.
+Nothing on our website, including our ESG reporting, documents or sections thereof, shall be deemed incorporated by reference into this Annual Report on Form 10-K or incorporated by reference into any of our other filings with the Securities and Exchange Commission.